onfido/onfido-sdk-ui/ONFIDO_STUDIO.md

   }'
 ```

-The workflow run will begin immediately, pausing on the first interactive task it reaches until you initialise the SDK for end user interaction.
+After the workflow run has started, the Onfido backend will perform all non-interactive tasks until the first interactive task is reached.
+It will pause on the first interactive task until you initialise the SDK for end user interaction.

 ### 2. Import the library